-At February 28, 2022, the Company had cash totalling \$17,440,111.
-As a result, the Company believes that it has adequate cashflow to meet obligations and carry out planned activities for the next twelve months.
+At August 31, 2022, the Company had cash totalling \$7,750,392.
+Based on the Company's planned expenditures, the Company believes that it has adequate cashflow to meet obligations and carry out planned activities for the next twelve months.